 We had reservations for dinner that evening, so after a while, my mother and I decided to go back to Hotel Alemannenhof to get ready.

 The beauty of Lake Titisee is just stunning.

 Dinner at Hotel Alemannenhof on Lake Titisee

-Larissa had generously arranged for us to have the chef’s wonderful crossover menu, but given that the Wagyu beef was from the US, we chose to try something local instead.
-Here is the description of the chef’s style of cooking~
+Larissa had generously arranged for us to have the chef’s wonderful crossover menu.
+However, given that the Wagyu beef was from the US, we chose to try something local instead.
+Here is the description of the chef’s style of cooking.

 We had a lovely amuse bouche, then began with the Iberico pork, asparagus and sesame.
 It tasted as good as it looked.
 All ingredients are sourced to be the best quality.

 Our next course was Wild Garlic Soup (known as ramps in the US).
 Mum and I had never tasted anything made with wild garlic, but as I suspected, both of us loved the soup!

 For our main course, I had the pork and mum had the weiner schnitzel.
 I tasted my mother’s and although I really adore weiner schnitzel (and this was very good), my pork entree was fantastic, too.
 Perfectly cooked, juicy and with a fresh salad, it was only enhanced by the German white wine we enjoyed with it.